SALVATORI’S NEW COLLECTION – PASSEPARTOUT

 This original concept offers interior designers and architects a highly-customisable décor tool, allowing them to give full rein to their creativity by mixing colours, shapes, finishes and materials, resulting in an infinite array of solutions.
 In time, it is envisaged that metal and wooden elements will be added to the mix.

-read moreDESIGNS IN THE PANTONE 2026 COLOUR OF THE YEAR: CLOUD DANCER
+read moreTUMI IN THE YEAR OF THE HORSE

 read moreW RESIDENCE IN SOUTH JAKARTA BY MICHAEL CHANDRA